AppDaemon/appdaemon/docs/APPGUIDE.rst

 Here we are defining 3 new namespaces - you can have as many as you want.
 Ther names are ``my_namespace1``, ``my_namespace2`` and ``my_namespace3``.
 UDMs are written to disk so that they survive restarts, and this can be done in 3 different ways, set by the writeback parameter for each UDM.
 They are:

 - safe - the namespace is written to disk every time a change is made so will be up to date even if a crash happens.
-The downside is that there is a possible perfoemance impact for systems with slower disks, or that set state on many UDMs at a time.
+The downside is that there is a possible performance impact for systems with slower disks, or that set state on many UDMs at a time.
 - performance - the namespace is written when AD exits, meaning that all processing is in memory for the best performance.
 Although this style of UDM will survive a restart, data may be lost if AppDaemon or the host crashes.
 - hybrid - a compromise setting in which the namespaces are saved periodically (once each time around the utility loop, usually once every second- with this setting a maximum of 1 second of data will be lost if AppDaemon crashes.